carlasushi/palomaclay-TEA/src/week-2.md

         height="315"
         src="https://www.youtube.com/embed/ie5NdWCXK3A" title="Slab cup" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   </div>
 </div>

-- Do you think you will make a little cup with a slab? with or without a handle? what about a foot? or a face?
-- Bonus: Do you think you can make another shape other than a cup?

 ## Challenge | solo projects
 <div class="grid gap-4">